FAQ

 If I have a lot of host DNA in my samples will you be able to identify microbes?

 Yes!
-Our algorithms only evaluate the microbial DNA in your samples and ignore host DNA.
+Our algorithms only evaluate the microbial DNA in your samples and ignore host DNA based on your host-selection during the upload step.

 What’s the difference between 16S and wgs or shotgun metagenomics?